PNW Components Bachelor IR Review

-The PNW Loam Lever that comes stock on our Bachelor post is outstanding.
+We purchased the PNW Loam Lever to test with our Bachelor post, and it is excellent.
 We have used a variety of remote levers during our years of using dropper posts.
 The Loam Lever is among the best.
 This CNC machined metal lever has a great shape and is of quality construction.

-The bar clamp is simple and straightforward.
-You can mount the remote in two different positions depending on how crowded your handlebar is.
+The standard bar clamp is simple and straightforward.
+You can mount the remote in two different positions, depending on how crowded your handlebar is.
 If you need the remote pushed outboard, use the left mounting hole.
 If you want it moved in, use the right one.
-The lever shape is smart and use a narrow connection with the remote that protrudes and gets wide near the end for great feel against your thumb.
+The paddle-shaped lever is smart and uses a narrow connection with the remote that protrudes and gets wide near the end for a great feel against your thumb.
 The contact patch features a rubberized material for traction in a variety of conditions.

 Ease of Setup

 The Bachelor posted a nice score in the ease of setup metric.
-Installation was straightforward and simple and required no more than 30-minutes.
+Installation was straightforward and simple and required no more than 20-minutes.

-At $300, the PNW Bachelor is an excellent value.
-This buys you a high-end dropper post and one of the best remote levers we've tested.
+The PNW Bachelor is an excellent value at its retail price.
+It is sold as a post only for $239, and an additional sixty bucks gets you one of the best remotes that we've ever tested.
 This post delivers exceptional on-trail performance that is just a small step below the best-of-the-best.
 We love it.
-You can spend less, but you will end up sacrificing some performance.
-You can spend more for slight performance gains.

 The PNW Bachelor dropper post delivers exceptional performance at an impressive price point.
 PNW tends to fly under the radar in the conversation of the best dropper posts.
 Despite being a relative newcomer to the dropper post market, PNW knocked it out of the park with the Bachelor post.
 Installation is quite simple.
 The Loam 1x remote lever is dialed and features an ergonomic and simple design.
-The actuation is smooth and the drop and return of the post is relatively smooth and impressive.
+The actuation is easy, and the drop and return of the post is relatively smooth and impressive.
 All of this performance comes at an impressive $300 price tag.
-As a result, the PNW Bachelor took home our prized Best Buy Award.
-We loved it and you will too.

 Other Versions and Accessories